steven-ww/robot-wars/.junie/guidelines.md

 * The front-end project can use React
 * The backend project must be in java
 * The front-end project must be in TypeScript
-* Both FE and backend must be deployed in docker containers
+* The Backend must be deployed in docker container
+* The FE must build to a set of files that can be deployed to a web server (E.g. an S3 bucket)
 * Both should have a GitHub workflow that aligns with the best practice CI/CD for each projects technology
 * Each workflow should run on any push to the repo
   * Perform basic builds and unit tests, linting